IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 representing single task and `Project` which contains multiple tickets.
 This system at high level, consist of microservices responsible for projects management (`projects-service`), tickets management (`tickets-service`) and tickets change notifications, e.g. emails (`notification-service`).
-Since there are plenty of stuff to monitor, let's keep our focus on `tickets-service` - the abstract service we are going to monitor
+Since there are plenty of stuff to monitor, let's keep our focus on `tickets-service` only.
+The `projects-service` is stubbed in our case, co

 For the sake example, task tickets system is much simplified comparing to real world production system and does not include auth, caching, some services are stubbed at all.